Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2015-02-10-deploy-envoy.md

 ssh-copy-id -o "PubkeyAuthentication no" deployer@104.236.85.162
 ```

+> Note that the `ssh-copy-id` command doesn't come with Macintosh by default.
+I'm running this command from my development server, which is Ubuntu 14.04 running via Vagrant.

 On the remote (production) server, we create SSH key to use within GitHub as a Deploy Key.
 This lets us push/pull to the GitHub repository from the production server, which we'll use to deploy new code.